ianhomer/dotfiles/bin/dotme.md

 ## DESCRIPTION

 The **dotme** utility installs and configures a local computer environment based driven by an opinionated set of "dot files".
-These "dot files" drive a common configuration for tools like vim, tmux and brew.
+These "dotfiles" drive a common configuration for tools like vim, tmux, and brew.
 By running this on all local environment you can ensure that all local environments worked on are the configured the same.